-The equivalent of a garbage truck of plastic enters our oceans every minute, and with plastic production set to double in the next 20 years—largely for packaging—the threats to ocean biodiversity and seafood supply chains are increasing
+The equivalent of a garbage truck of plastic enters our oceans every minute.
+With plastic production set to double in the next 20 years—largely in packaging—the threat to ocean biodiversity continues to rise.